wellcomecollection/storage-service/scripts/migrations/2020-10-miro-migration/README.md

 ## Running

-If you run `docker-compose up` the `create-files-index` command will be run on the migration container built from `Dockerfile`.
+If you run `docker-compose up` the `create-decisions-index` command will be run on the migration container built from `Dockerfile`.

 Kibana will be available at http://localhost:5601 to explore the data.